setchi/n_back_tracer/Assets/Plugins/UniRx/ReadMe.txt

 }
 ```

-AddTo calls Dispose but if you needs OnCompleted during pipeline, you can use `TakeWhile`, `TakeUntil`, `TakeUntilDestroy`, `TakeUntilDisable`.
+AddTo calls facilitate automatic Dispose.
+If you needs special OnCompleted handling in the pipeline, however, use `TakeWhile`, `TakeUntil`, `TakeUntilDestroy` and `TakeUntilDisable` instead:

 ```csharp
 Observable.IntervalFrame(30).TakeUntilDisable(this)
     .Subscribe(x => Debug.Log(x), () => Debug.Log("completed!"));
 ```

-If you handle events, `Repeat` is important but carefully method.
-It cause infinite loop.
+If you handle events, `Repeat` is an important but dangerous method.
+It may cause an infinite loop, so handle with care:

 ```csharp
 using UniRx;